Get a Taste of Tennessee with a Side of Southern, Smokies Hospitality

 Perfect for a picnic, J.O.E. and Pop’s Sub Shoppe whips up specialty sandwiches, including Philly cheesesteaks, Reubens and Italian subs, in Gatlinburg.
 Choose from the variety of breads, sliced meats and fresh toppings to create your own sandwich.

-Whatever you choose for breakfast, lunch or dinner, be sure to save room for something sweet.
+Save room for something sweet.
 Nothing will satisfy your sweet tooth like a slice of pie, homemade cake or one of the other desserts you’ll find made fresh.
-Try a piece of fresh fudge from Fudge Shoppe of the Smokies, with two locations in Gatlinburg.
+Try a piece of fresh fudge from Fudge Shoppe of the Smokies.
+If you have a craving for ice cream or baked-from-scratch goodies, head over to The Apple Valley Creamery, which includes more than 60 flavors of frozen treats!

 While you’ll find a variety of tastes and flavors in the Tennessee Smokies, the one thing that these restaurants have in common is that they also serve up some good old-fashioned Southern hospitality keep diners coming back for more.